Selection procedure of the 2026 UCLG Peace Prize

 - The general clarity and details of the information provided about the initiative – 10 points.

-In total, the above criteria provide for a maximum score of 100 points for nominated projects.
-All applications and their particular scorings will be shared with the Jury of the Peace Prize.
-In a series of conference calls and through additional requests for information from strong contenders, the Jury selects a shortlist of five finalists.
+In total, the above criteria provide a score for nominated initiatives out of a maximum of 100 points.
+Subsequently, all applications and their particular scorings are shared with the Peace Prize Jury.
+These scores are not binding for the Jury but provide them with guidance.
+In a series of conference calls and through additional requests for information to strong contenders, the Jury selects a shortlist of five finalists and finally, decides upon the winner.